zhuoaprilfu/3D-Model-for-Fruit-Fly-Maze/README.md

 ![](Attachments/FlyMazeAssemblyAnimation.gif)

-Find a demo of using this maze to test fruit fly light preference: https://youtu.be/YZINpyV_n7Y
+Find a demo of using this maze here: https://youtu.be/YZINpyV_n7Y